The Hidden Meanings of Lines: A Journey Through the Heart of Drawing

 Master Rodolfo Sáenz Valiente offers us a fascinating guide to understanding this visual alphabet.
 Let’s look at some of the most important types of lines and what they can express:

-• Long and horizontal: Paradoxically, they can suggest both rest and speed.
+- Long and horizontal: Paradoxically, can suggest both rest and speed.
 Perfect for wide landscapes or to give a sense of rapid movement.

-• Strong, thick, and clean: Convey brightness, laughter, and excitement.
-Perfect for moments of overflowing joy or shocking revelations.
+- Strong, thick, and clean: Convey brightness, laughter, and excitement.
+Perfect for moments of overflowing joy or impactful revelations.

 But the true power of lines is revealed when we combine them.
 By mixing different types of lines, we can create complex compositions that tell entire stories without the need for words.
 For example, imagine a scene where soft curved lines (representing calm) meet opposing diagonals (conflict).
 Immediately, the viewer feels the tension, the calm about to break.